 How are messages represented in memory?
 The programmers of web-based messaging applications are free to implement them using a range of different technologies.
-Some design decisions comprise the choice of front-end and back-end programming languages (ex.
-Javascript, PHP), others involve selecting the data representation format of communication records (ex.
-JSON, XML, binary).
-This heterogeneity in data representation and platforms may impact the way communication records are loaded into memory and contribute for the absence of a common model of the structure of communication records among different implementations of browsers and operating systems.
-This implies that a tool developed for analyzing this kind of evidence would exhibit the additional complexity of having to take into account such differences between record structures, even when analyzing a single application.
-We aim to assess whether there is a common model which allows for the interpretation of textual web-application data lingering in memory.
+Some design decisions comprise the choice of front-end and backend programming languages (e.g. Javascript, PHP), others involve selecting the data representation format of communication records (e.g. JSON, XML, binary).
+In a similar way, the developers of mobile applications have a multitude of technologies available when programming such applications (e.g. native app development, HTML5-based apps).
+This heterogeneity in data representation and platforms may impact the way communication records are loaded into memory and contribute for the absence of a common model of the structure of communication records among different implementations of browsers, applications, and/or operating systems.
+Thus, this fact implies that a tool developed for analysing this kind of evidence would exhibit the additional complexity of having to take into account such differences between record structures, even when analysing a single application.
+We aim to assess whether there is a common model which allows for the interpretation of textual application data lingering in memory.

 How long do messages persist in memory?
-The persistence of in-memory data structures may be affected by the browser where the web-based messaging application runs.
+The persistence of in-memory data structures pertaining to a given webapplication may be affected by the browser where the application runs.
 First, we must ascertain whether the browser runtime environment imposes limitations on the ability to recover communication records from physical memory.
-In particular, to provide the interaction with web-applications, web-browsers rely on different layout engines (ex.
-Blink, Gecko) which affect the way a browser hosts, renders or executes web content.
-Similarly, several implementations of operating systems target different platforms (ex. workstation, mobile) and are expected to apply disparate lowlevel mechanisms for performing memory management.
+In particular, to provide the interaction with web-applications, web-browsers rely on different layout engines (e.g. Blink, Gecko) which affect the way a browser hosts, renders or executes web content.
 Furthermore, different user interactions may trigger the erasure or replacement of potential evidence in volatile memory.
 For instance, data pertaining to a given web-application may be evicted shall a user navigate to a different browser tab or terminate her browsing session.
 Finally, modern browsers implement private browsing execution modes which enables users to browse the web while disabling both the browsing history and web cache.
 This feature is implemented by popular browser vendors and is known under different aliases, such as Incognito, InPrivate or PrivateBrowsing.
 We must evaluate whether the use of private browsing may compromise the existence of digital artifacts lingering in memory.